Lay summaries July 5, 2023

 Many thanks to our PPI reviewers for their guidance.

-New publication July 5, 2023
+New publication July 5, 2023 - ARCHIVED

 Please see the recently published CHE Research Paper on payment reform: